 What is a search strategy?

-A search strategy is a well thought out approach and plan about how to search for relevant information.
-Developing a search strategy is extremely important.
-Using information sources in a consistent, structured manner will save you time.
-Not only does the strategy provide you with an overall structure for your search, it provides a record of your search history.
-As your research develops and your search is refined, your search history can be extremely useful.
-It can also improve the relevancy of results obtained as you have thought through your keywords and synonyms and how these relate to each other.
+Searching databases in a consistent, structured manner will save you time.
+As your searching progresses and your searches are refined, your search history can be extremely useful.
+It can also improve the relevancy of results obtained, as you reflect on your keywords and synonyms and how these influence your search results.

 To develop a search strategy you will need to:

-- identify key words, terms and phrases - concept/mind maps can help tease out themes and keywords;
+- brainstorming your main discussion points to create concept/mind maps can help tease out themes and keywords

-- consider what type material you will include and why;
+- consider what type of material you will include and why

 - identify where you will search for the information